allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 Now the configuration provided should be picked up upon application startup.
 If you update the values while the application is running, you must either refresh the config via [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready) or restart the service.
 ## Further readings
-For further information about Spring Cloud GCP Runtime Config consult this [article](https://spring.io/blog/2018/09/03/bootiful-gcp-runtime-configuration-with-spring-cloud-gcp-runtime-config-5-8) which is the fifth article in the 8-part series about [Spring Boot on GCP](https://spring.io/projects/spring-cloud-gcp).
+For further information about Spring Cloud GCP Runtime Config, consult this [article](https://spring.io/blog/2018/09/03/bootiful-gcp-runtime-configuration-with-spring-cloud-gcp-runtime-config-5-8) which is the fifth article in the 8-part series about [Spring Boot on GCP](https://spring.io/projects/spring-cloud-gcp).
 You might also enjoy this article on [GCP config best practices](https://medium.com/google-cloud/google-cloud-functions-best-practices-using-runtime-configurator-to-manage-config-variables-8b18e77bd6dc) which also looks into quirks and features of using Runtime Configurator with Google Cloud Functions none of which are covered in this article.
 ## Miscellaneous
 ### Limitations, quotas, access control
 For quotas and limitations please consult the [docs](https://cloud.google.com/deployment-manager/quotas#runtime_configurator).
-Currently it's 4MB data per project and corresponding query per minute limits for specific API queries.
+Currently, it's 4MB data per project and corresponding query per minute limits for specific API queries.
 [Runtime Configurator Access Control](https://cloud.google.com/deployment-manager/runtime-configurator/access-control) via IAM ([Identity Access Management](https://cloud.google.com/iam/docs/overview)) roles and permissions of a Service Account are not in the scope of this article.
 ### Important
 You must take into consideration that the beta Runtime Configuration tool is in a pre-release state and might undergo breaking API changes and/or have limited support.

+### Summary
+As I have already mentioned, GCP Runtime Configurator should not be seen as an alternative to tools such as Spring Cloud Config Server or Hashicorp Consul.
+You can live without one or the other but you can also use both of them.
+An example of such separation of concerns might be limiting the use of GCP RC to configuration shared between different GCP areas eg.
+Cloud Functions and App Engine.
+You could then let an independent config server, running in an App Engine container, manage the configuration which is used exclusively by services also running on App Engine.
+It is also relevant that any piece of infrastructure that you deploy on your own as part of the system, such as a config server or a discovery server, is then yours to monitor and maintain, which does not apply to tools offered by Google Cloud Platform out of the box.